-- Multi-Gig Ethernet port 5.
-Use a Cat 5 Ethernet cable to connect a device, such as a Multi-Gigabit Ethernet switch, that supports Gigabit Ethernet to your router.
-For more information, see Set up the Multi-Gig port on your router on page 30. - Power On/Off button.
-Press the Power On/Off button to provide power to the router. - DC power connector.
-Connect the power adapter that came in your product package to the DC power connector.
+- 5. USB-C 3.0 port: Use the USB-C 3.0 port to connect a storage device to your router. - 6.
+Power On/Off button: Press the Power On/Off button to provide power to the router. - 7.
+DC power connector: Connect the power adapter that came in your product package to the DC power connector.